 The Quick Answer

-You should always wax a car as soon as possible after it has been polished.
+You should always wax, seal or coat a car as soon as possible after it has been polished.
 Polishing will remove all paint protection on your car, so waxing afterwards will add a layer of protection to shield your car’s paint from UV damage, dirt, tree sap, acid rain etc.

 What Does Polish Do?